Unpaid Internships: Everything You Need to Know

 - The employer does not receive direct advantage from the intern's activities.
 In fact, employers may find that their operations are impeded.

 - The intern is not guaranteed a job when the internship ends.

 - Both the employer and interns understand that wages will not be paid to interns for their time within the program.

 Receiving minimum wage can be more sustainable than receiving no pay.
 The U.S. federal minimum wage is $7.25 an hour (slightly less in Georgia and Wyoming at $5.15 depending on the specific role).
 Though this is low, even minimum wage can go a long way for someone who needs money for college.

 According to Time magazine, the cities where most interns want to work are New York, San Francisco, and Los Angeles.
 Sadly, these are some of the most expensive cities to live in the U.S. People may choose to opt for a paid summer job rather than an internship as they may still be responsible for the rent of temporary housing, but they will likely have more control over choosing a location that has a lower cost of living.

 With all things considered, including the earnings that unpaid interns are not receiving, the amount that they have to spend living in expensive cities, and general cost of living, an unpaid internship could set someone back as much as $12,986.
 Though unpaid internships may lead to a job, as mentioned above, the chances of landing one after graduation is not higher with experience from an unpaid internship.

-If you are considering hiring an intern, or you are concerned about whether an internship program that your business is offering qualifies as being unpaid, and you need further guidance then you can post your legal need on Upcounsel's marketplace.
-UpCounsel only accept the top 5% of lawyers to its site and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
+If you are considering hiring an unpaid intern, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.